emmanouil/SWAPUGC/README.md

 ## Demo

+**NOTE**: Due to github size limitations and restructuring of the SWAPUGC project, the demo is currently not hosted on this repository.
+An archived version of the demo is available at https://acmmmsys.github.io/2018-SWAPUGC/ .
+The instructions are the same as bellow and the version of the source code used in that demo can be found at https://github.com/acmmmsys/2018-SWAPUGC

 An online demo is available at [https://emmanouil.github.io/SWAPUGC/](https://emmanouil.github.io/SWAPUGC/).
 All the sample videos are encoded using H264, in 1080p at 2000kbps with 2s-long segments.
 Because we are simulating live scenario with dynamic switching, the buffer size is one segment, thus a stable high-speed connection is required; if such is not available, try running the demo locally.

 To run a local demo: